Eric-Lpcr/AdventOfCode2021/day09/README.md

 Flood fill algorith is basic but not recursive, no need for optimization here.

-I later generalized neighborhood definition.
+I later generalized the neighborhood definition.